A transit of Mercury passing across the Sun is a rare thing indeed. The next won't happen until 2032

 Mercury Transit Draws to a Close by Charles Thody, North Lincolnshire, UK.
 Equipment: Skywatcher Equinox 80, Canon 40D, 3x Barlow, Celestron Advanced AVX mount.

-What does a Mercury transit look like?
+What a Mercury transit looks like

 When watching a transit of Mercury you should see the planet, in Sir William Herschel’s words of 1786, as “a very black, round spot”.